entityc/ec-tutorials/EntityCompiler/Module2/README.md

 ./run.sh
 ```

-Since we are doing the same thing as the previous session, just a different way using the capture statement, the output is the same:
+The output looks almost identical from the previous session with one small difference.
+In the previous session the type string values were assigned using a string assignment, however with the `capture` instruction if we capture a line, it will include the carriage return at th end of the line.
+So when we print out our capture variable, it includes this carriage return as we can see in the output:

 ```
 Typedef: HighColor16